Table of Contents

-Of course, since good communication is an essential part of good project management, we do believe Slack has it’s place in this list.
+Of course, since good communication is an essential part of good project management, we do believe Slack has its place on this list.

-Dropbox has become staple for many end-users, but it’s use in the small business is where it really hits the spot.
+Dropbox has become a staple for many end-users, but its use in the small business is where it really hits the spot.
 Whether you’re using DropBox for moving files around from supplier to customer, or whether you’re using as an archive, cloud storage via Dropbox is a no-brainer.

 Given that we’ve said that cloud storage is a no-brainer, there’s a perfect tool if your email is powered by Google Apps.
-Rather than having to integrate with DropBox, Drive is a perfec complimentary tool for anybody who is already using Google Apps for Business.
+Rather than having to integrate with DropBox, Drive is a perfect complementary tool for anybody who is already using Google Apps for Business.

-18. Box – Secure File Sharing, Storage and Collaboration
+4. Box – Secure File Sharing, Storage, and Collaboration

 Niche project management tools

-In the introduction to this article we mentioned that there are a bunch of selection criteria which should really factor into your decision towards chosing a project management tool.
-One of the stronger criteria for your choice of tool should be whether it caters for your specific industry, niche or scenario.
+In the introduction to this article, we mentioned that there are a bunch of selection criteria which should really factor into your decision towards choosing a project management tool.
+One of the stronger criteria for your choice of tool should be whether it caters to your specific industry, niche, or scenario.

 The ones who do are of course going to be a much stronger fit for your needs.

-With that said, here are a number niche-specific project managements software services.
+With that said, here are a number of niche-specific project management software services.

-When your working in goverment, most of your software, especially when confidential or sensitive data is involved, the software services you’ll use needs to be certified to meet certain compliance criteria.
+When your working in government, most of your software, especially when confidential or sensitive data is involved, the software services you’ll use needs to be certified to meet certain compliance criteria.